Homemade Cleaners: Multipurpose, Walls, Herbal & More

 2 quarts water

-Simply mix and dissolve the ammonia and borax with the water in a cleaning bucket.
+Simply mix and dissolve the ammonia and borax with the water in a bucket.

 Tips:

 - Scrub dirty walls from the bottom up.
-This helps prevent hard to remove water streaks that happen as the water runs down the dirty walls when you clean from the top down.
+This helps prevent hard to remove water streaks that happen as the water runs down the dirty walls when you wash from the top down.

-- For washing textured walls, try using old rags or old socks–using a sponge just produces little annoying bits and chunks of sponge as it pulls apart.
+- For using on textured walls, try using old rags or old socks–using a sponge just produces little annoying bits and chunks of sponge as it pulls apart.

 Multi-Purpose

-Careful when using ammonia and make sure to wear rubber gloves.
+Careful when using ammonia and wear rubber gloves.

 1/4 cup baking soda (sodium bicarbonate)